+The Strategy is about ensuring that water can flow onto the floodplain, while mitigating any effects this water may have on property and people.
 For the purpose of the Strategy, constraints are river rules, practices and structures that restrict or limit the volume and/or timing of regulated water delivery through the river system.
-The Strategy seeks to find smarter ways to operate our highly regulated rivers to increase the frequency and duration of small overbank flows to sustain and improve floodplain health.
+The Strategy seeks to find smarter ways to operate our highly regulated rivers to increase how often overbank flows below and in the minor flood range occur to sustain and improve floodplain health.

-Given consumption and irrigation needs, it is not possible, nor is it the goal, to return regulated rivers to their 'natural' or 'without development' flows.
+Given consumption and irrigation needs, it is not possible, nor is it the goal, to return regulated rivers to their 'natural' or 'without-development' flows.
 The Strategy is also not trying to create or change how often damaging moderate and major floods occur.
 The idea is to make modest regulated releases from storages, generally when higher flows downstream would have occurred if dams were not there.
-That is, the small overbank flows being proposed will 'top up' natural rainfall or unregulated tributary flows, to increase either their peak or duration.
+That is, the overbank flows being proposed will be created by releasing water from storage in response to natural cues to 'top up' unregulated tributary inflows, to increase either the flow peak and/or duration of the event.